spiro-redhat/ocp-fluentd/README.md

 ## OCP Fluentd ##

-Experiment with Fluentd fowarding capabilities by sending your application logs to a Fleuntd http endpoint.
+Experiment with Fluentd fowarding capabilities by sending your application logs to a Fluentd http endpoint.
 Fluentd will write those logs to an `emptydir` volume via an output plugin.
 An nginx container defines a `volumeMount` on the `emptydir` and exposes the logs that Fluentd writes via a `route`.

 The deployment is namespace specific, requires no special permissions  and is a fun way to experiment with Fluentd input/output plugins, filters and parsers.